johnc10uk/snapshot-s3-util/README.md

 ##Required jets3t.properties

-Create a /etc/hadoop/conf/jets3t.properties file on the HBase gateway nodes (where you run this s3 util from) with or similar to:
+Create a ~/jets3t.properties file on the HBase gateway nodes (where you run this s3 util from) Copy to /etc/hadoop/conf

 ```
 storage-service.internal-error-retry-max=5